Alex Sharp

-Alexander Ian Sharp (born 2 February 1989) is an English actor.
+Alexander Ian Sharp (born 1988/1989) is an English actor.
 He is known for originating the role of Christopher Boone in the Broadway production of The Curious Incident of the Dog in the Night-Time.
+He is also known to a wider audience as Will Downing in 3 Body Problem.

 After graduating from the Juilliard School in the summer of 2014, he made his Broadway and acting debut in the play The Curious Incident of the Dog in the Night-Time in the autumn.
 For his role as the autistic teenager Christopher Boone, he was awarded the Tony Award for Best Actor in a Play, Drama Desk Award for Outstanding Actor in a Play, and the Outer Critics Circle Award.

 Early life and education

-Sharp was born on 2 February 1989 in Westminster, London, and was raised traveling throughout Europe and the Southwest of the United States in a caravan, before moving to Dorset, England, age eight.
+Sharp was born circa 1988/1989, and was raised travelling throughout Europe and the Southwest of the United States in a caravan, before moving to east Devon, England, age eight.
 He was educated by his mother, a teacher, and his father, who worked in real estate, until the family moved back to England.
 He has a sister, Nicole, also highly successful in her own field.
 His mother homeschooled him with both "rigorous and unorthodox" lessons.
-Upon his return to Dorset, he was unable to adjust easily to a traditional school environment, and eventually left England at age 18.
+Upon his return to east Devon, he was unable to adjust easily to a traditional school environment, and eventually left England aged 18.

 Sharp wanted to be an actor from an early age.
 According to the Irish Mirror, his acting debut was at age 4 when he appeared in A Touch of Frost for £10.
 According to The Daily Beast, at age 7, he made his acting debut as Piglet in Winnie-the-Pooh.
-He also did extensive regional theater work at the Northcott Theater in Exeter.
+He also did extensive regional theatre work at the Northcott Theatre in Exeter.
 Sharp studied Performing Arts at Yeovil College in Yeovil, Somerset and attended Beaminster Comprehensive School in Dorset.

-In 2008, Sharp went to North America and worked as a carpenter and handyman, and in call centers often, in Canada.
-At times, he traveled to Latin America to pursue physical activities.
+In 2008, Sharp went to North America and worked as a carpenter and handyman, and in call centres often, in Canada.
+At times, he travelled to Latin America to pursue physical activities.

 When working on a house in Montreal, Sharp decided that he wanted to become an actor.
 He asked a friend what the best theatre schools were, and the friend told him Yale and Juilliard.
 Sharp decided on Juilliard due to its location in the middle of Manhattan, and he auditioned with a scene from Hamlet.
 Against school rules, he also performed a scene from a play that he had written, claiming that it was the work of a little-known English playwright.
 He was accepted to Juilliard and attended the Drama Division's Group 43.
 During his time at Juilliard, he wrote and directed a play that was an adaptation of A Clockwork Orange.
 He graduated from Juilliard with a Bachelor of Fine Arts degree in 2014.